Frequently Asked Questions

 Is there an existing road that runs through the 258 acres that would give access to the waterfront?
 No, there is not an existing road that can be used to drive to the waterfront.
 Instead, visitors can walk to the waterfront from Middle Road.
 However, at this time that would require going through forested areas where there are no existing trails.

 What about something called “Contractors’ Road” that we have read about?
 Contractors Road, an old, dirt road within Guale Preserve has been claimed to be a waterfront access from Lawrence Road.
 While it does enter the northern section of the Preserve, it does NOT go to the waterfront.
 It also intersects with Cemetery Road that leads to Historic Village Cemetery, a private in-holding.
-There is no continuing route from Lawrence Road to the waterfront that does not encroach on the historic cemetery or trespass on other private property.
+In order for a waterfront route to exist off Lawrence Road, rare native plants, dense maritime forest, and wetlands would be compromised.
+The Land Trust would also have to put in a culvert and/or build a bridge over the existing drainage ditch north of Cemetery Road.
+There is no continuing route from Lawrence Road to the waterfront that does not encroach on the historic cemetery, trespass on other private property, or negatively impact the protected habitat.

 I’ve read that the DNR is willing to amend the conservation easement held at Guale Preserve in such a way that would allow for a new route to the waterfront on SSLT property and that all the Land Trust must do is formally request the amendment.
 Is this true?
 No. We have had countless meetings with representatives of the Department of Natural Resources regarding alternate routes and the likelihood of changes to the conservation easement that they hold.
 The GaDNR has never amended a land conservation easement, and to set such a precedent would negatively impact important partnerships with other state and federal agencies.
 Altering the easement could also jeopardize future funding and the support of critically important coastal projects.